kcisne/Enviro-Maze/README.md

 Overall
 ---

-I was able to get 'Robot' to navigate through the entire course without it being controlled by a user, which was my initial goal.
-I was also able to add a user-interface by adding a second robot, 'Player'.
+I was able to get `Robot` to navigate through the entire course without it being controlled by a user, which was my initial goal.
+I was also able to add a user-interface by adding a second robot, `Player`.
 Overall, the results were positive and the agents do what they are supposed to do.

 Challenges
 ---